 Amos 3:7 “For the Lord GOD does nothing without revealing his secret to his servants the prophets”.

-Paul personally confirms this when he states that his “gospel and the preaching of Jesus Christ” is confirmed by ‘the Scriptures’ ~
+Paul himself confirms this when he states that his “gospel and the preaching of Jesus Christ” is confirmed by ‘the Scriptures’ ~

 Romans 16:25-26 25Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery kept secret since the world began 26but now made manifest, and by the prophetic Scriptures made known to all nations according to the commandment of the everlasting God